DlangGraphicsWG/documents/decision-process.md

       * must have a strict majority of votes "no"
       * AND must have gathered at least three vote "no"

-   One can vote "blank" which means "half-yes, half-no", in which case it's not counted.

-   If there are insufficient votes, or if no one wants to merge/reject yet, the period of voting is extended with a maximum of one month.
-It is rejected due to lack of interest.
+   If there are insufficient votes, or if no one wants to merge/reject yet, the period of voting is extended for 24h, with a maximum of one month.
+   After that duration, it is rejected due to lack of interest.

+5. One can vote "yes-if(X)" or "no-if(X)" to a proposal which mean the vote counts as a "yes" if the Proposal's submitter answers the concern of the voter, and a "no" instead.
+   This is meant for clarification.
+Reviewers are trusted to compute X in an impartial way.
+   The yes-if and no-if variants of votes have to be managed through Github reviews.
+   In the case of a single voter having several Github reviews, whose result is conflicting, the "no" wins.

-5. A proposal cannot be merged or rejected by the same person making the proposal.
+6. A proposal cannot be merged or rejected by the same person making the proposal.

-6. A proposal being merged or rejected doesn't mean the debate is closed.
+7. A proposal being merged or rejected doesn't mean the debate is closed.

-7. This document is self-referential.
+8. This document is self-referential.
 Process modifications themselves must follow this document.